 Eugene Lim is a security researcher and white hat hacker.
-He has worked on several bug bounty programs, including Starbucks, Grab, and Salesforce, and was ranked #2 globally out of more than 600,000 hackers on the Hackerone moving leaderboard.
+From Amazon to Zoom, he has helped secure applications from a range of vulnerabilities and was ranked #2 globally on the Hackerone leaderboard.
 In 2019, he won the Most Valuable Hacker award at the H1-213 live hacking event in Los Angeles organized by Hackerone, the US Air Force, the UK Ministry of Defense, and Verizon Media.
+In 2021, he was 1 of 5 selected from a pool of 1 million white hat hackers for the H1-Elite Hall of Fame.

-He is interested in application security and securing user data through sustainable DevSecOps practices.
-He is pursuing additional experience in artificial intelligence and quantum computing.
+He seeks to improve application security and secure user data through sustainable DevSecOps practices.

 - Black Hat USA 2021: “Turing in a Box: Applying Artificial Intelligence as a Service to Targeted Phishing and Defending Against AI Generated Attacks”